ddls-mark/emu-beak/Course-and-Manuals.md

 Skillpipe|<img width=200/>|<img width=200/>
 LearnOnDemand||

-- Use something like this table to record the credentials you will be building in the next few setup steps.
+- Use something like the above table to record the credentials you will be building in the next few setup steps.

 ## Courseware